Hippolyta (Marvel Comics): Fictional character biography

-In her first modern-day appearance Hippolyta helped Pluto, Roman god of the dead, in his plan to avenge himself on Hercules by posing as a movie actress and tricking the hero into signing a "movie contract" that in reality bound him to Pluto's realm, Hades, while Pluto was disguised as the director.
+In her first modern-day appearance Hippolyta helped Pluto, the Roman god of the dead, in his plan to avenge himself on Hercules by posing as a movie actress and tricking the hero into signing a "movie contract" that in reality bound him to Pluto's realm, Hades, while Pluto was disguised as the director.
 When Hercules was given the contract she told him that in the film he conquered the Netherworld by defeating Pluto and she remained by his side all the time, causing him to sign the contract.
 She then revealed who she really was to Hercules.
 But Thor came to his aid, and the heroes caused so much damage to Hades that Pluto himself broke the contract just to be rid of them.

 Hippolyta also formed a new generation of Amazons from female runaways in New York City called the Bacchae.
 The group has clashed with such heroes as the Fantastic Four and the X-Men.

 Much later, Hippolyta reappeared in the pages of The Incredible Hercules, visiting her father Ares in an attempt to rally him to one of Hera's new schemes.
 Ares rebuffs her, however, and when Hippolyta returns, she is murdered by her daughter Artume, who is tired of her mother's obsession with Hercules.
 During the Dark Reign storyline, Hippolyta is among the dead people in Erebus when Hercules travels to the Underworld.

 Hela later brings Hippolyta (under the moniker "Warrior Woman") from the Underworld to help the Valkyrior defeat the Doommaidens.
 Hippolyta then joins Valkyrie's Fearless Defenders as a full-time member of this group.

-During the Monsters Unleashed storyline, Valkyrie and Hippolyta are seen fighting the Leviathon Tide monsters in Edinburgh.
+During the Monsters Unleashed storyline, Valkyrie and Hippolyta battle the Leviathon Tide monsters in Edinburgh.